Chapter 44

 [14:1] "That night all the people of the community raised their voices and wept aloud.
 [2] All the Israelites grumbled against Moses and Aaron, and the whole assembly said to them, "If only we had died in Egypt!
 Or in this desert!
 [3] Why is the LORD bringing us to this land only to let us fall by the sword?
 Our wives and children will be taken as plunder.
 Wouldn't it be better for us to go back to Egypt?"
 [4] And they said to each other, "We should choose a leader and go back to Egypt.""

-To read God's response to the Israelites lack of faith and trust in Him, let us go to,
+God's response to the people’s lack of faith and trust is recorded in,

 "[10] ...
 Then the glory of the LORD appeared at the Tent of Meeting to all the Israelites.
 [11] The LORD said to Moses, "How long will these people treat me with contempt?
 How long will they refuse to believe in me, in spite of all the miraculous signs I have performed among them?
 [12] I will strike them down with a plague and destroy them, but I will make you into a nation greater and stronger than they.""